kevin2190p/SpeechEmotionRL/Netflix/README.md

-# A Clustering Based Approach To Analyse a Dataset on Netflix Shows
+# Unveiling Patterns in Movies and TV Shows on Netflix: A Clustering-Based Analysis

 ## Setup
 The project environment is managed using uv.